yogeshwaran01/maskurl/README.md

 # MaskUrl

-This simple Python Script mask the Phishing url under the Normal url.
-It generate a hidden url for social engineering.
+This simple Python Script masks the Phishing URL under the Normal URL.
+It generates a hidden URL for social engineering.

 ## Installation